Rubina Ashraf

 Rubina Ashraf (born 9 November 1960) is a Pakistani actress, director and producer.
 She was one of the most popular actresses of the 1980s and 1990s.
 Rubina appeared in classic PTV dramas such as Kasak, Hazaron Raaste, Sirriyan, Footpath Ki Ghaas, Tapish and Badaltey Mausam.
 She also appeared in dramas including Khuda Aur Muhabbat Season 3, Uraan, Gul-e-Rana and Do Bol.

 Early life and education

 Rubina was born on 9 November 1960 in Lahore, Pakistan.
-She completed her studies at University of Lahore and graduated with a degree in graphic designing.
+She graduated in graphic designing from University of Lahore.

 Career

 Acting

-Rubina started her acting career in 1980, when she was visiting PTV Lahore Centre with her friends and there actress Sahira Kazmi cast her in a drama.
-Then she worked in multiple dramas including Pas-e-Aaina, Tapish, Badaltey Mausam, Kasak, Footpath Ki Ghaas and Sirriyan on PTV.
+Rubina started her acting career in 1980, when during a visit to PTV Lahore centre with her friends she met Sahira Kazmi, who cast her in a drama.
+Then she worked in multiple dramas on PTV including Pas-e-Aaina, Tapish, Badaltey Mausam, Kasak, Footpath Ki Ghaas and Sirriyan.

 Drama directing

 Rubina directed many dramas including Vaani which received good reviews in 2008 and directed dramas Surkh Chandni, Ek Adh Hafta, Tarazoo and Tere Siwa.
 Then Rubina directed drama Shikwa in 2014.
 In 2020, Rubina directed drama Ruswai which became a hit.